 8. Send a newsletter to your customers

-If you’re short on time and can’t host an online event, you can still express how proud you are of the country’s diversity and Hispanic heritage.
+If you’re short on time and can’t host an event, you can still express how proud you are of the country’s diversity and Hispanic heritage.
 Sending a newsletter is a great alternative.
 In there, you can spotlight the Hispanic culture (and let the readers know you have special promotions or a sale).
 Learn here how to start a newsletter.

 9. Set up a fundraiser and donate the proceeds